 - Deglaze the pan and shallots with the white wine, cooking briefly, then add the stock.
 Reduce the volume until it is about a third or half remaining.
 Remove from the heat and allow to rest while cooking shrimp.

 - Add lemon juice and salt.
 Taste and adjust as you go.
-Reserve some lemon juice for the shrimp.

 If your shrimp has shells, they must be removed before cooking.
 They can be used to make a stock to add more flavor to your dish.
 If not present, skip these steps and use a bit more wine in the deglazing step.

 - If you have head-on shrimp remove heads and discard.

 - Peel the shrimp and add the peels to a saucepan.
 Add the shrimp to a bowl, and refrigerate for later use.

 - De-vein the shrimp and return to the refrigerator.

 - Add about 1 ½ to 2 cups of water to the saucepan.
 Bring the peels and water to a boil, reduce to a simmer, and simmer for about 15 minutes.